Did you know you can cut your environmental impact with a few simple changes in your bathroom buying and habits?

 For the items that use an electrically charged battery, plug them in only when they need to be charged.
 Often, electric toothbrushes can go weeks without needing to charge.
-Use a motion sensor nightlight or at least a nightlight that will only be on when it’s night time.
-They vary by model, but incandescent night lights can use up to 7.5 watts while LED models often draw only 0.5 watts.
+Use a motion sensor nightlight or at least a nightlight that will only be on when it’s nighttime.
+While they vary by model, incandescent night lights can use up to 7.5 watts while LED models often draw only 0.5 watts.

 Only use fans and warmers when needed.
 Consider swapping your electric air freshener for a natural air freshener that does not use energy.
-(You can make your own freshener spray using essential oils, vodka, and distilled water!)
+(Learn how to make your own freshener spray using essential oils, vodka, and distilled water.)

-We always encourage you to swap out LED bulbs for CFL or incandescent bulbs since they use up to 75% less energy.
-Your bathroom is probably not a room where the light is on all the time, but it does still need to be illuminated, so switch out those bulbs and save energy!
+We always encourage you to replace CFL or incandescent bulbs with energy-efficient LEDs.
+These energy-saving light bulbs produce light up to 90% more efficiently than incandescent light bulbs and last much longer.
+Your bathroom is probably not a room where the light is on all the time but it does still need to be illuminated, so switch out those bulbs and save energy.
 Remember your showy vanity LED bulbs, too.